First-order continuous- and discontinuous-Galerkin moment models for a linear kinetic equation: realizability-preserving splitting scheme and numerical analysis: Numerical results

-With respect to $\Linf$ norm, the $\PMPN$ models are slightly better than the $\PN$ models.
-As observed before for the $\PN$ models \cite{Schneider2015,Schneider2016}, $\HFPN$ models with odd $n$ show a higher $\Linf$ error than models with even $n$ due to a zero eigenvalue of the flux jacobian.
-A similar but much less pronounced behavior can be seen for the $\PMPN$ models (for odd and even number of intervals $n/2$).
-For odd $n$, $\HFPN$ $\Linf$ errors are close to the corresponding $\PN$ error.
-For even $n$ the $\HFPN$ models perform better than the $\PN$ models and similar to the $\PMPN$ model.
+This is also reflected in the convergence results, which can be found in \cref{fig:PlanesourceError}.
+Depicted are the \(\Lp{1}\) and \(\Lp{\infty}\) errors between the local particle densities \(\density(\moments)\) of the moment models and the analytic reference solution from~\cite{Ganapol2001} at the final time \(\tf\).
+As expected, overall convergence is slow.
+The \(\HFPN\), \(\PMPN\) and \(\PN\) models show very similar \(\Lp{1}\) errors at all orders.
+With respect to \(\Lp{\infty}\) norm, the \(\PMPN\) models are slightly better than the \(\PN\) models.
+As observed before for the \(\PN\) models~\cite{Schneider2016b,Schneider2016}, \(\HFPN\) models with odd \(n\) show a higher \(\Lp{\infty}\) error than models with even \(n\) due to a zero eigenvalue of the flux jacobian.
+A similar but much less pronounced behaviour can be seen for the \(\PMPN\) models (for odd and even number of intervals \(\frac{\momentnumber}{2}\)).
+For odd \(\momentnumber\), \(\HFPN\) \(\Lp{\infty}\) errors are close to the corresponding \(\PN\) error.
+For even \(\momentnumber\) the \(\HFPN\) models perform better than the \(\PN\) models and similar to the \(\PMPN\) model.

-The entropy-based $\HFMN$, $\PMMN$ and $\MN$ models show lower errors than their $\PN$ counterparts both in $\Lp{1}$ and $\Linf$ norm.
-The $\PMMN$ models perform slightly better than $\HFMN$ models of the same order.
-The difference between odd and even orders/number of intervals is much more pronounced than for the $\HFPN$ and $\PMPN$ models.
-The $\MN$ models give the lowest errors of all tested models.
-However, the errors are still high and the rate of convergence is equally bad for all models.
-However, the convergence rate seems to improve with higher orders especially for the minimum-entropy based models.
+The entropy-based \(\HFMN\), \(\PMMN\) and \(\Mn\) models show lower errors than their linear counterparts both in \(\Lp{1}\) and \(\Lp{\infty}\) norm.
+The \(\PMMN\) models perform slightly better than \(\HFMN\) models of the same order.
+The difference between odd and even orders/number of intervals is much more pronounced than for the \(\HFPN\) and \(\PMPN\) models.
+The \(\Mn\) models give the lowest errors of all tested models.
+However, the errors are still high and the rate of convergence is equally bad for all models although the convergence rate seems to improve with higher orders, especially for the minimum-entropy-based models.